OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 You should now find the decompiled sources in the directory `Uncrackable-Level1/src`.
 To view the sources, a simple text editor (preferably with syntax highlighting) is fine, but loading the code into a Java IDE makes navigation easier.
 Let's import the code into IntelliJ, which also provides on-device debugging functionality.

 Open IntelliJ and select "Android" as the project type in the left tab of the "New Project" dialog.
 Enter "Uncrackable1" as the application name and "vantagepoint.sg" as the company name.
-This results in the package name "sg.vantagepoint.uncrackable1," which matches the original package name.
+This results in the package name "sg.vantagepoint.uncrackable1", which matches the original package name.
 Using a matching package name is important if you want to attach the debugger to the running app later on because Intellij uses the package name to identify the correct process.

 ![IntelliJ](Images/Chapters/0x05c/intellij_new_project.jpg)

 In the next dialog, pick any API number; you don't actually want to compile the project, so the number doesn't matter.
-Click "next" and choose "Add no Activity," then click "finish".
+Click "next" and choose "Add no Activity", then click "finish".

 Once you have created the project, expand the "1: Project" view on the left and navigate to the folder `app/src/main/java`.
 Right-click and delete the default package "sg.vantagepoint.uncrackable1" created by IntelliJ.